 My dad told me about him being fourteen years old and traveling to the Hughenden cemetery with his dad, the deceased’s brother, to deliver the rough box used to shore up the interior of that wintry grave.

 I held on to that story and it became my novel, Denby Jullsen, Hughenden.

 I’m grateful for the stories that connect me to my past and to my ancestors.
 I’m also thankful for the stories I’m living now, and for the good ones I imagine might happen.

-This Christmas, my wish for you is that you remember and share your stories.
-This season, I hope you’ll make new ones to tell again and again down through the years because, in the end, the stories are all we’ve got.
+My wish for you is that you remember and share your stories.
+I hope you’ll make new ones to tell again and again down through the years because, in the end, the stories are all we’ve got.

 Did you like what you read here?
 Consider following my blog either right here on WordPress or through email.
 See the right sidebar to follow me.
 It’s easy and it’s free.
 This way, you won’t miss any of my posts.
 Thanks for reading! ~ Lori